 (c) During periods of high fire danger, the Superintendent may declare that fires are banned within the park.

 36 CFR §2.14 – SANITATION and REFUSE

-The use of government refuse receptacles or facilities for dumping household, commercial or industrial refuse, brought as such from private or municipal property is not allowed.
+(a)(2) The use of government refuse receptacles or facilities for dumping household, commercial, or industrial refuse, brought as such from private or municipal property is prohibited.

 36 CFR §2.15 – PETS